Tag: Tom Brake

 The below Parliamentary question was asked by Tom Brake on 2016-10-07.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what assessment the Government has made of the report by Amnesty International, published on 29 September 2016, on the use of chemical weapon attacks against civilians in Darfur.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what representations the Government has made to Russia on the breaking of the ceasefire in Aleppo.

 • Tom Brake – 2016 Parliamentary Question to the Department of Health